Finance managementArrow

 • Surprise overruns and un-billed hours become rare rather than routine

-Take Exonic Solutions for example – Johannesburg‑based consultancy.
-They replaced multiple siloed tools with Magnetic and saw dramatic improvements:
+Take Exonic Solutions ,a Johannesburg‑based consultancy, for example.
+After replacing multiple siloed tools with Magnetic and saw clear operational improvements:

 • 80% boost in project visibility